seniorrelder/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the project README file.
+This is the README file for 0x00-shell_basics.